knightlab-analyses/empress-analyses/README.md

 Empress](https://github.com/biocore/empress), and following the steps in the Jupyter notebooks (see the `notebooks` folder).

-For visualizing the live artifacts, **we recommend using Safari or Firefox**, Google Chrome is known to show degraded performance with large files (for example Figure 1A-B).
+For visualizing the QZV files **we recommend using Safari or Firefox**, Google Chrome is known to show degraded performance with large files (for example Figure 1A-B).